 Data Anonymization: What It Is And What It Is Not

-For data to be used effectively and shared between business entities, it must be stripped of all identifiable characteristics in a way that does not render the data useless to analytics algorithms.
-The practice of data anonymization and de-identification walks a thin line between data that can be used for analysis and data that divulges too much information and subsequently violates privacy rights.
+For data to be used effectively and shared between business entities, it must be stripped of all identifiable characteristics in a way that does not render it useless to analytics algorithms.
+The practice of data anonymization and de-identification walks a thin line between data that can be used for analysis and data that divulges too much personal information and violates privacy rights.

-Unfortunately, the world has learned through bitter experience that there is no such thing as “completely secure” when it comes to computers and the Internet.
-Companies that take advantage of data analytics must continually refine and adapt data procedures to meet with the most recent threats and advancing technologies.
+Unfortunately, we have learned through experience that there is no such thing as “completely secure” when it comes to computers and the internet.
+Companies that take advantage of data analytics must continually refine and adapt data procedures for the most recent threats and advancing technologies.

 What Data Must Be Anonymized?

-Healthcare and financial data are the two most sensitive types of data available.
-For data in these two categories to be used legally and without fear of violating a person’s right to privacy, all identifying information, or identifiers, must be removed from the data to be analyzed through a process called de-identification.
+Healthcare and financial information are generally considered two of the most sensitive types of data available.
+For data in these two categories to be used legally and without fear of violating a person’s right to privacy, all identifying information, or identifiers, must be removed through a process called de-identification.